 During the 2016-17 fiscal year, the University entered into an agreement with HSRE-Capstone Tampa, LLC (Tenant), under which the Tenant will construct, operate and collect payments for student housing and retail facilities through June 30 after the 45th anniversary of substantial completion of new facilities.
 The University entered into this agreement in order to satisfy the current and projected needs and demands for student housing facilities while using its resources in an efficient and effective manner.
 Phase I of construction, including a dining facility and a health and wellness facility, was substantially completed during the 2017-18 fiscal year.
 Phase II was substantially completed during the 2018-19 fiscal year.
 The Tenant will transfer ownership of the new facilities to the University at the end of the agreement.
+The Tenant is entitled to all revenues and other income received from the lease of the housing facilities.
 The Tenant will pay the University base rent annually as a distribution of the net operating surplus as defined in the agreement.
 The University will pay the Tenant a fee in the amount of \$300,000 per year for the use of the dining facility.
 The University retains the right to approve retail tenants and will oversee student housing by providing administrative services.
 Housing resident rental rates must be approved unanimously by an advisory committee which includes two members designated by the University.
 The

-University reports cash in the amount of \$324,414, housing facilities and infrastructure with a carrying amount of \$116,879,899, a dining facility fee liability in the amount of \$4,683,171, and deferred inflows of resources in the amount of \$113,943,465 at year-end pursuant to the service concession arrangement.
+University reports housing facilities and infrastructure with a carrying amount of \$113,815,229, a dining facility fee liability in the amount of \$4,659,726, and deferred inflows of resources in the amount of \$111,376,974 at year-end pursuant to the service concession arrangement.